bakdata/kpops/docs/docs/user/getting-started/quick-start.md

 !!!
 Attention
     Kafka Connect needs some time to set up the connector.
-    Moreover, Streams Explorer needs a while to scrape the information from Kafka connect.
+    Moreover, Streams Explorer needs a while to scrape the information from Kafka Connect.
     Therefore, it might take a bit until you see the whole graph.

 ## Teardown resources